-Action Increasing the diversity of our workforce and volunteers to increase the number of people from underrepresented groups Delivering Positive Action programmes across all occupations where under representation exists, and learning from and sharing results Working with local diverse communities to build better relationships with people and organisations that can promote MFRA as an employer of choice to those groups underrepresented in our workforce Continuing to monitor the workforce and encourage more disclosure of diversity information by staff; including Disability, Sexual Orientation and Religion and Belief Reviewing progression and promotion across all levels of the organisation How we will measure our success Increased diversity of our workforce and volunteers, at all levels, in order to reflect the local community we serve.
+- Increasing the diversity of our workforce and volunteers to increase the number of people from underrepresented groups - Delivering Positive Action programmes across all occupations where under representation exists, and learning from and sharing results - Working with local diverse communities to build better relationships with people and organisations that can promote MFRA as an employer of choice to those groups underrepresented in our workforce - Continuing to monitor the workforce and encourage more disclosure of diversity information by staff; including Disability, Sexual Orientation and Religion and Belief - Reviewing progression and promotion across all levels of the organisation

+Increased diversity of our workforce and volunteers, at all levels, in order to reflect the local community we serve.

 Increased applications for vacancies, at all levels, by people from the protected groups currently under represented.
-How this impact ts on Equality and Diversity: protected characteristics - Age, Gender, Ethnicity,

-Religion/Belief/LGBT and Disability:
+How this impacts on Equality and Diversity: protected characteristics - Age, Gender, Ethnicity, Religion/Belief/LGBT and Disability: